 \subsection{Retrieval Quality Metrics}

 Beyond tracking LM perplexity improvement, we also introduce two simple metrics to measure the relevance and quality of retrieved neighborhoods.
 For neighborhood relevance, we define Recall as the fraction of times a ground-truth word is in the retrieved set of neighbors.
 For neighborhood quality, we denote Precision as the fraction of times the $\kNN$ assigns more probability to the ground truth token than the LM.
-Let $\mathcal{K}_t$ denote the neighborhood set for the context $\vec{c_t}$ and $w_{t}^*$ is the ground truth next word, we define
+We define: